fabvalaaah/damerau-levenshtein-js/README.md

 ```

 ### Tests

-Run `npm test` from the local module directory to execute the embedded tests
+Run `npm test` from the local module directory to execute the embedded "tests".
-campaign.
+I assume that these are not actual serious tests.
+Consider them as a sample of
+common use-cases.

 DONATION:
 As I share these sources for commercial use too, maybe you could consider